How to Buy a Computer

 Here are directions to prevent your computer being upgraded from Windows 10 to Windows 11.

 All computers and monitors should be protected by a surge protector.
 This article offers ratings of various surge protectors.

-You can learn about the differences between Windows 10 Home and Professional.
+You can learn about the differences between Windows 10 or 11 Home and Professional.
 Windows 10 comes in 32 bit and 64 bit versions.
 You can learn more about the differences between 32 bit and 64 bit.
 Windows 10S is described here.

 Microsoft Office Online is a free version of Microsoft Office.
 As it's name implies, it includes free online versions of Word, Excel and PowerPoint.
 The online version is available here, and you can also read a detailed review of the product.
 Microsoft Office is also available for your iPad, iPhone, and Android phone, in addition to the Desktop and online versions.
 Each version has different features which are described here.